THOMASELOVE/431-classes-2024/class18/README.md

 2. Your [Project A Portfolio](https://thomaselove.github.io/431-projectA-2024/) is also due Wednesday 2024-10-30 at Noon.
     - Completing the portfolio means sending your (1) R data set, (2) Quarto file, (3) HTML result of rendering the Quarto file, and (4) video file (maximum 3 minutes, highlighting 2 of your analyses) to us via [Canvas](https://canvas.case.edu), then completing (5) [the self-evaluation form](https://bit.ly/431-projectA-self-evaluation-2024).
     - Please review the [detailed instructions for the highlight video](https://thomaselove.github.io/431-projectA-2024/portfolio.html#the-highlight-video) in the instructions carefully.
 Details matter.
-    - It will take at least a full week for us to complete grading on the Project A work.
+    - I hope to complete grading on the Project A work and return feedback to you before class 20 on Thursday 2024-11-07.
 3. Once you've completed Project A and the Minute Paper, good things to work on are [Lab 5](https://github.com/THOMASELOVE/431-labs-2024/tree/main/lab5), due 2024-11-06, and [Lab 7](https://github.com/THOMASELOVE/431-labs-2024/tree/main/lab7).
 4. We will start to discuss [Project B](https://thomaselove.github.io/431-projectB-2024/) on Thursday.
+5. Remember that I have cancelled 431 class on Election Day: next Tuesday 2024-11-05.
+CWRU, in general, is open that day, and TA office hours will be held that day.
-5. Chapters 1-20 of the [Course Book](https://thomaselove.github.io/431-book/) will be available by class time.
+6. Chapters 1-20 of the [Course Book](https://thomaselove.github.io/431-book/) are now available.

 ## References That Might Interest You